Ensuring the long-term care of people with developmental disabilities

 Guardianship for the person and property are two different types of guardianship.
 You can petition for guardianship of the person, the property, or both.

 Guardianship of the person gives the guardian the legal power to make decisions about daily life, health care, and where the ward lives.

 Guardianship of the property gives the guardian the legal power to decide what to do with the ward’s personal and real property and income.
 Guardianship of the property also requires the guardian to file annual reports about the ward’s property.

 What happens when a primary guardian can no longer perform as guardian?

-In the event that the primary guardian, through incapacity, death, or resignation, is no longer able to serve as primary guardian, the designated standby guardian can immediately assume the duties of the guardian.
+In the event that the primary guardian, through incapacity, death, resignation, or removal is no longer able to serve as primary guardian, the designated standby guardian can immediately assume the duties of the guardian.
 However, within 180 days the standby guardian must file a petition seeking confirmation from the Surrogate’s Court of the successor guardian status.
 When the standby guardian is no longer able to serve as guardian, the alternate standby guardian can similarly assume the duties of the guardian.

 What if there is no one who can serve as guardian?

 In cases of last resort, NYSARC, Inc. may be available to serve as primary, standby, or alternate standby guardian.
 In order to have NYSARC, Inc. serve as guardian, you must apply and be approved by both AHRC New York City and NYSARC.
 (Applications are available through the Legal Services Unit of AHRC New York City.)

 Petitioning for guardianship without an attorney